KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 To create an association at least two datasets have to be selected.

  .. figure:: media/image080.png

    Defining an association -step 1

 Once the datasets have been selected, two attributes have to be choosen to establish the association.

  .. figure:: media/image081.png

    Defining an association -step 2

 The below image shows the associaton created between the fields of the two datasets.
+You need to save.
 It is possible to delete the association just clicking on the trash icon appearing on the right side of the association name.

  .. figure:: media/image081.png

    Defining an association -step 3

 Add a Custom Header